Underactuated Robotics

 9. Sikang Liu and Nikolay Atanasov and Kartik Mohta and Vijay Kumar, "Search-based motion planning for quadrotors using linear quadratic minimum time control", 2017 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS) , pp. 2872-2879, Sep., 2017.

-10. Tobia Marcucci and Jack Umenberger and Pablo A. Parrilo and Russ Tedrake, "Shortest Paths in Graphs of Convex Sets", arXiv preprint, 2023. [ link ]
+10. Tobia Marcucci and Jack Umenberger and Pablo A. Parrilo and Russ Tedrake, "Shortest Paths in Graphs of Convex Sets", arxiv, 2023. [ link ]

 11. Anirudha Majumdar and Mark Tobenkin and Russ Tedrake, "Algebraic Verification for Parameterized Motion Planning Libraries", Proceedings of the 2012 American Control Conference (ACC) , pp. 8, June, 2012. [ link ]